Strada statale 7 Via Appia

-Strada statale 7 Via Appia (SS 7) is an Italian state highway 713.45 km long in Italy located in the regions of Lazio, Campania, Basilicata and Apulia that follows the path of the ancient Appian Way, connecting Rome to Brindisi.
+Strada statale 7 Via Appia (SS 7) is an Italian state highway.
+It is 713.45 km long in Italy located in the regions of Lazio, Campania, Basilicata and Apulia that follows the path of the ancient Appian Way, connecting Rome to Brindisi.
 In the stretch between Cisterna di Latina and Terracina, the SS 7 is called "fettuccia di Terracina" ("the Terracina Ribbon") due to its straight line.
 It constitutes a section of the European route E90 from Taranto to Brindisi.